Applications due by Monday, March 12, 2018 at 11:59 PM EST

 An internship with AAI offers students and young professionals a chance to dive into the world of DC politics and domestic and foreign policy.
 Interns contribute substantially to the work of their placements, assisting with critical tasks that support the missions of the various organizations they are placed at.

 Depending on the placement, interns can expect to work on a variety of projects including updating issue briefs, developing white papers, and assisting with community outreach events.

 All AAI interns regularly blog for AAI’s website.
 Past interns have written on a variety of topics including entrepreneurship in Ramallah, the history of Arab Refugees in the US, the US refugee vetting process, among many others.

 What are the benefits of being an AAI Intern?

-While at AAI, interns have the opportunity to work in-depth on a number of relevant policy issues and an exciting chance to work on developing important skills that aid in long-term professional development such as program development, project management, event planning, and research and writing.
+While at AAI, interns have the opportunity to work in-depth on a number of relevant policy issues and an exciting chance to work on developing important skills that aid in long-term professional development such as program development, project management, and research and writing.

 Applicants can expect to develop experience in several of the following areas: